 rules, you and your parents must apply for benefits together and report all family income.

 Can I get SNAP if I live in a dorm?

 If you live on-campus and get more than half your meals from a school meal plan, you do not qualify for SNAP/ food stamp benefits.

 You can file an application for SNAP on-line, by mail/fax or in-person.

 Filing an application is the first step.
 You will also need to send documents to DTA to prove your eligibility and have an interview by phone or, if you prefer, in person.

 To get more information about SNAP in Massachusetts, visit Project Bread’s website.

 Nina is an eligible student because she receives work study.
-Because Nina is over age 22 and shares less than half her meals with her mother, she can be a separate SNAP/food stamp household.
+Because Nina is over age 22 and shares less than half her meals with her mother, she can be a separate SNAP household.
 To determine her benefits, Nina’s earned income is countable income.
 Any federal financial aid she receives does not count as income.
 Her mother’s income does not count because her mother is not part of her SNAP household.
 Nina’s private or state-funded financial aid or loans count only if available to meet actual living expenses.

 Mark is a full-time college student in a health science degree program at a local community college, pre-nursing track.
 He has no work study.
-Mark lives off-campus with two other roommates.
-He buys his own groceries and cooks his own meals.
+Mark lives off-campus with two other roommates, he buys his own groceries and cooks his own meals.
 At times, he cooks dinner with his roommates a few times a week, but not all the time.

 Mark meets the student eligibility rules because he attends a community college and is enrolled in a career based program (health science).
 Since Mark buys and prepares more than half of his meals separately from his roommates, he can apply for SNAP for just himself.
 Any federal financial aid Mark may receive does not count in calculating his benefits.
 Non-federal financial aid and loans count as income only if available to meet his living expenses.